Fliplet/fliplet-cli/docs/REST-API/fliplet-communicate.md

 # Communicate REST APIs

-The communicate REST APIs allows you to interact and make any sort of change to your app's communicate.
+The Communicate REST APIs allows you to interact and make any sort of change to your app's communicate.

-<p class="warning"><strong>Note:</strong> This RESTful API is intended to be used by 3rd party software such as external integrations. <strong>If you're using this in a Fliplet App, please use the <a href="/API/fliplet-communicate.html">communicate JS APIs</a> instead.</strong></p>
+<p class="warning"><strong>Note:</strong> This RESTful API is intended to be used by 3rd party software such as external integrations. <strong>If you're using this in a Fliplet App, please use the <a href="/API/fliplet-communicate.html">Communicate JS APIs</a> instead.</strong></p>

 ## Authentication